-- ➤ The failing VIR

-- > The Emissions Repair Form

-- ➤ The GCAF Q&A Brochure.

-- ➤ Access to the RepairWatch Public Report.
-(Show the motorist a copy and inform them of the availability of the
+- > The failing VIR - ➤ The Emissions Repair Form - ➤ The GCAF Q&A Brochure or QR Code business card. - Access to the RepairWatch Public Report.
+(Show the motorist a copy and inform them of the availability of the report on the GCAF website.)